-On June 28, 2010 and July 7, 2010, Technip S.A. ("Technip"), a French-based construction, engineering and oilfield services company, and Snamprogetti Netherland B.V. ("Snamprogetti"), a Dutch subsidiary of the Italian oil and gas company ENI S.p.A. ("ENI"), each settled FCPA charges with the SEC and DOJ.
-The SEC separately charged Technip and Snamprogetti with violations of the FCPA's anti-bribery, books and records, and internal controls provisions, while the DOJ entered into deferred prosecution agreements with the two companies charging each with two counts of violating and conspiring to violate the FCPA's anti-bribery provisions.
+On July 7, 2010 and June 28, 2010, respectively, Snamprogetti Netherland B.V. ("Snamprogetti"), a Dutch subsidiary of the Italian oil and gas company ENI S.p.A. ("ENI") and Technip S.A. ("Technip"), a French-based construction, engineering and oilfield services company, each settled FCPA charges with the SEC and DOJ.
+The SEC separately charged Technip and Snamprogetti with violations of the FCPA's anti-bribery, books and records, and internal controls provisions, while the DOJ entered into Deferred Prosecution Agreements ("DPAs") with the two companies and charged each with two counts of violating and conspiring to violate the FCPA's anti-bribery provisions.
 ENI was also charged by the SEC with violating the FCPA's books and records and internal controls provisions.

 Under the terms of the agreements, Technip will pay a combined \$338 million in fines, disgorgement and prejudgment interest.
 Snamprogetti will pay \$240 million in fines to the DOJ, and Snamprogetti and ENI will jointly pay \$125 million in disgorgement and prejudgment interest to the SEC.
-Technip's deferred prosecution agreement provides for an independent compliance monitor to be appointed for a term of two years.
+Technip's DPA provides for an independent compliance monitor to be appointed for a term of two years.
 The agreement specifically provides for a "French national" to serve as the monitor and for the monitor's charge to include monitoring compliance with French anti-corruption law as well as the FCPA.
-The charges stem from Technip and Snamprogetti's participation in the TSKJ joint venture in Nigeria between 1994 and 2004, which is discussed below in connection with the KBR/Halliburton case.
+The charges stem from Technip and Snamprogetti's participation in the TSKJ joint venture in Nigeria between 1994 and 2004, which is discussed in greater detail in Part II in connection with the KBR/Halliburton case.